angular-gantt/angular-gantt/README.md

   How wide are the columns in `px`.
 This allows you add logic like `column-width="scale == 'day' ?
 50 : 20"` to have wider columns for days than for other column scales.

-- **column-sub-scale** (default: `4`)

-  How precise tasks should be positioned.
-By default tasks are placed in quarter steps (every 8 hour or 15 minute).
-  Some examples:
-  - 4 = in quarter steps
-  - 2 = in half steps
-  - 24 (if view-scale = day) to display them very accurate

 - **filter-task**, **filter-task-comparator**

   Expression to filter on visible tasks using angularJS `$filter('filter')`.